-Within Humanities we encourage students to engage in the world around them, providing them with the knowledge and skills to understand complex information.
-They become well-informed, globally-minded critical thinkers who are able to judge for themselves the values, policies and people they will encounter.
+Within Humanities, we encourage students to engage in the world around them, providing them with the knowledge and skills to understand complex information.
+They become well-informed, globally-minded critical thinkers who can judge for themselves the values, policies and people they will encounter.

-In grades 7 and 8 students follow bespoke programmes in Religious Education, History and Geography covering content and skills to help analyse and interpret information as well as developing a fluent style of writing.
-This helps establish clear evidence-based arguments within a broad variety of issues and debates.
+In grades 7 and 8, students follow bespoke programmes in Religious Education, History and Geography covering content and skills to help analyse and interpret information and develop a fluent writing style.
+This helps establish clear evidence-based arguments within various issues and debates.

-IGCSE at grades 9 and 10 allows them to continue their exploration of either History or Geography (or both), but they could also consider Economics.
+IGCSE in grades 9 and 10 allows them to continue their exploration of either History or Geography (or both), but they could also consider Economics.
 Furthermore, students joining us on the Grade 10 Foundation Course will study Global Perspectives on contemporary issues.
-The issues and themes explored within-subjects allow students to benefit from the alternative ways in which similar issues are investigated and evaluated.
-In addition, Religious Education continues to be taught as a compulsory non-examination option with a school-designed curriculum focussing on: Being a Lasallian, World Religion and Morality and Values.
+The issues and themes explored within subjects allow students to benefit from the alternative ways similar issues are investigated and evaluated.
+In addition, Religious Education continues to be taught as a compulsory non-examination subject with a school-designed curriculum focussing on: Learning about Religions and Morality and Values.

-IB students are able to select as many as two specialities from a full range of Humanities subjects with Psychology and Business and Management offered in addition to History, Geography and Economics.
-The emphasis is on stimulating curiosity and encouraging independent thought as a means of developing students who can not only enjoy a full spectrum of life opportunities but who will also retain a lifelong passion for learning.
+IB students can select as many as two specialities from a full range of Humanities subjects, with Psychology and Business and Management offered in addition to History, Geography and Economics.
+The emphasis is on stimulating curiosity and encouraging independent thought to develop students who can enjoy a full spectrum of life opportunities and retain a lifelong passion for learning.

 Our Approach to Learning

 Our teachers are passionate and enthusiastic professionals who ensure that lessons are active; students are encouraged to explore new information, explain their ideas, listen to the opinions of others and judge the relative merit of competing theories.
-Rational discourse is a key skill and students will spend time selecting which evidence supports a particular view as well as considering alternative ways which the same information could be interpreted.
+Rational discourse is a crucial skill; students will spend time selecting which evidence supports a particular view and considering alternative ways the same information could be interpreted.
 Consideration of different cultures, historical causes and the implications of our learning for the future are central to everything we do.

-Where possible a practical element is included so that students can learn outside the classroom.
-Fieldwork is an integral part of teaching in Geography, but all of our subjects have clear and contemporary real-world application providing a platform for valuable educational visits.
+A practical element includes where students can learn outside the classroom.
+Fieldwork is an integral part of teaching in Geography, but all of our subjects have clear and contemporary real-world applications providing a platform for valuable educational visits.